amintasvrp/NodeJS_Rocketseat/README.md

 # Product Manager Core

 Repository for a Product Manager REST API.
-It was developed during the [Rocketseat's Starter NodeJS course](https://skylab.rocketseat.com.br/node/curso-node-js).
+It was developed during the [Rocketseat's Starter Node.js course](https://skylab.rocketseat.com.br/node/curso-node-js).

 ## Getting Started
 1. Clone the repository and install depencencies: